yhhshb/yalff/README.md

 ~~YALFF is released under [GPL][14].~~

 YALFF has been re-licenced under the more permissive [MIT](./LICENSE) licence.
-Be aware that the final executable **will be GPL-ed** because of the linking at object level.
+Be aware that the final executable **will be GPL-ed** because of the linking at object level with bwa.

-I am currently not 100% about this, the only GPL component is required by the index construction procedure which lives inside bwa and many source files of bwa are MIT themselves.
-If someone is a lawyer and knows the licence of every source file in bwa please let me know.

 Because YALFF uses some BWA functions and the same format for the index, it requires the [zlib][15] dependency.